seekdavidlee/az-solution-manager/README.md

 # Introduction
+Az Solution Manager streamlines management of solution resources in your Azure Subscription.

-Based on a manifest you have defined to mark resource groups and resources, Az Solution Manager will be able to create references to mark resource groups and resources even if they do not exist yet.
+Az Solution Manager creates references to mark resource groups and resources even if they do not exist yet.
 During deployment time, if you need reference the marked resource groups and resources, such as for getting Resource Id, Resource Name or Resource Group Name, you can use Az Solution Manager to pull them.
 For example, you may need to know an Azure Continer Registry (ACR) name during deployment so you pull container image from.
 Rather than hardcoding the ACR name as part of your deployment variable, you can use Az Solution Manager to pull that out.

 ## Getting Started